fktn-k/fkYAML/README.md

 ## Design Goals
 There are a lot of YAML library out there, and each may have its reason to exist.
-The fkYAML library has two design goals:
+The fkYAML library has 3 design goals:

-- **Quick integration**.
+#### :briefcase: **Portable**.
-  The whole code depends only on C++ standards on any kind of platforms so that it can be quickly integrated into any projects written in C++11 or later.
+The whole code depends only on C++ standards, and is designed to work on any kind of platforms so that it can be imported into any C++ projects written in C++11 or later.
-  No extenal dependencies, no sub-project, or no additional compiler flags are required.
+No external dependencies, no sub-project, or no additional compiler flags are required.
+Besides that, the project supports [CMake](https://cmake.org/), which is widely used among various kinds of C++ projects as the de-facto standard software build system.
+We believe those features will surely be useful for a lot of C++ developers.

+#### :hammer: **Quickly integrated**.
-  By just adding the fkYAML libary to your own C++ projects, everything should work fine with no extra requirements.
+By just copy-and-paste or use from CMake the fkYAML libary to your own C++ projects, everything should work fine with no other extra requirements than a compiler which supports C++.
+Just follow the [How to integrate with existing C++ projects](#how-to-integrate-with-existing-c-projects) section, and you will be able to add YAML support to your own project.
-  If there should arise any issue, it's our fault.
+If there should arise any issue, it might be our fault.
 Please let us know by creating an issue or a PR to fix it up.

-- **Heavily tested**.
+#### :memo: **Heavily tested**.
-  The fkYAML library has been [unit-tested](https://github.com/fktn-k/fkYAML/tree/develop/test/unit_test) and covers as many lines and conditions of the code as possible.
+The fkYAML library has been [unit-tested](https://github.com/fktn-k/fkYAML/tree/develop/test/unit_test) and covers 100% of lines and conditions of the codebase.
 (You can see the actual coverage [here](https://coveralls.io/github/fktn-k/fkYAML?branch=develop).)
 We check with [Valgrind](https://valgrind.org) and the [Clang Sanitizers](https://clang.llvm.org/docs/index.html) that there are no runtime issues such as memory leak.
 Furthermore, the quality of our codebase has been checked with [Clang-Tidy](https://clang.llvm.org/extra/clang-tidy/) and [CodeQL](https://codeql.github.com/docs/).
-  GitHub Actions workflows run against every commit pushed on the main & develop branches to check that the fkYAML library can be successfully built/tested with a variety of compilers and C++ standards.
+[GitHub Actions](https://docs.github.com/en/actions) workflows run against every commit pushed on the main & develop branches to ensure that the fkYAML library can be successfully built/tested with a variety of compilers and C++ standards.
 See the [supported compilers](#supported-compilers) section for more details.

+## Support

+#### :question: **Questions**
+If you have questions regarding the fkYAML library, feel free to [open a Q&A discussion](https://github.com/fktn-k/fkYAML/discussions/new?category=q-a) at GitHub.

+#### :zap: Feature Requests
+If you have feature requests for the fkYAML library, let us know by [opening an Ideas discussion](https://github.com/fktn-k/fkYAML/discussions/new?category=ideas).
+It's really helpful for us if you describe what the new feature aims at and/or why it's needed.

+#### :bug: **Bug Reports**
+If you encounter a issue or find a bug, [open an issue](https://github.com/fktn-k/fkYAML/issues/new?assignees=&labels=kind%3A+bug&projects=&template=bug-report.yml).
+Please describe your request, problem, or question as detailed as possible, and also mention the version of the library you are using as well as the version of your compiler and operating system.
+Opening an issue at GitHub allows other users and contributors to this library to collabolate.

+#### :closed_lock_with_key: Private Reports
+ If you want to make a private report (e.g., for a vulnerability or to attach an example that is not meant to be published), please send an email to <fktn.dev@gmail.com>.

 ## How to Integrate with existing C++ projects

+As briefly described above, the fkYAML library can be quickly introduced into you own project.
+You can use it by just copy and past the fkYAML source files to your projects.
-If your C++ project uses [CMake](https://cmake.org/) as the build system tool, there are several ways to integrate it with the fkYAML library:
+Also, if your C++ project uses [CMake](https://cmake.org/) as the build system, there are several ways to integrate it with the fkYAML library:

 - **use `add_subdirectory()`**
   <details>